uchbro32/CustomApi/README.md

 # CustomApi
-# Pokemon API

-Welcome to the Pokemon API!
+Welcome to my API!
 This API provides a simple and flexible endpoint to retrieve information about Pokemon stored in a MongoDB server.

 ## Installation